-The autolamp system also keeps the lights on for approximately 20 seconds or on vehicles equipped with a message center, you can select a delay from 0-180 seconds, after the ignition switch is turned to OFF.
+The autolamp system also keeps the lights on for approximately 20 seconds or on vehicles equipped with a message center, you can select a delay from 0-180 seconds, after the ignition switch is turned to off.

-- To turn autolamps on, rotate the control counterclockwise. - To turn autolamps off, rotate the control clockwise to (OFF).
+- To turn autolamps on, rotate the control counterclockwise. - To turn autolamps off, rotate the control clockwise to the off position.

-Foglamp control (if equipped)
+Fog lamp control (if equipped) 护

-The headlamp control also operates the foglamps.
-The foglamps can be turned on when the headlamp control is in the $P \stackrel{<}{=} \$, $\stackrel{>}{\longrightarrow} \$ or $\stackrel{>}{\Longrightarrow} \$ D positions and the high beams are not turned on.
+The headlamp control also operates the fog lamps.
+The fog lamps can be turned on only when the headlamp control is in the $\underline{BD}$ , $\underline{BC}$ or $\underline{PC}$ position and the high beams are not turned on.

-Pull headlamp control towards you to turn foglamps on.
-The foglamp indicator light $(\sharp \mathcal{D})$ will illuminate.
+Pull headlamp control towards you to turn fog lamps on.
+The fog lamp indicator light $\ddagger 0$ will illuminate.